 If you’re looking for a piece of Agile project management software, it’s likely SpiraPlan often shows up in your search results.
 The problem is that while it seems popular, there isn’t much data to determine what the product is like in real-world use.
-We made it our mission to change that by putting it through its paces, testing its key features and creating this SpiraPlan review.
+Our project management experts put it through its paces, testing its key features and creating this SpiraPlan review.

 - SpiraPlan helps implement Agile project development processes.
 It’s suitable for software development and a range of other industries.